christopher-gomez/tiles.js/src/Components/Docs/markdown/grid.md

 `.gridShape: string`

 <small>
 A string describing the shape of the grid.
-Possible values are "sqr", "rect", "hex", and "abs".<br/>
+Possible values are "square", "rectable", "hex", and "abstract".<br/>
 Default is <b>"hex"</b>.
 </small>